 Module 4: Mixing Natural and Artificial Light

 Module 5: Lighting in Practice

-- Learner will need an object of photographic interest for each module
+- An object of photographic interest for each module

 - High-speed internet (at least 25 Mbps download speed) – Find out your internet connectivity speed.